bcgov/bcdg/docs/design-system/about-the-design-system.md

 sort_order: 1
 ---

-# About the design system
+# About the B.C.
+Design System

 The B.C.
 Design System provides components and resources to help developers and designers build accessible user interfaces faster and more consistently.